rbaumgar/openshift-logging/README.md

 minio-console-minio.apps.rbaumgar.demo.net
 ```

-When you use the MinIO server as a general-purpose object storage (s3) you should keep in mind, that you assign to other users similar policies (openshift-logging-access-policy).
+When you use the MinIO server as a general-purpose object storage (s3), you should remember that you assign similar policies to other users (openshift-logging-access-policy).
-If you are using the default policies (readonly, readwrite and writeonly) those users can access all buckets on the server.
+If you are using the default policies (readonly, readwrite, and writeonly) those users can access all buckets on the server.

 The configuration of the MinIO server is not HA.
 There is also a MinIO operator available.

-Keep in mind if you have networkpolicies in use, allow the project openshift-logging access to the project minio on port 9000.
+If you have networkpolicies in use, allow the project openshift-logging access to the project minio on port 9000.

 ## Install Operators: OpenShift Logging, Loki, Observability Operator